 “Cash usage has been on the decline for the better part of the last 25 to 30 years, dating back to the early 90s as popularity of debit cards became mainstream,” said BBVA USA Head of Retail Larry Franco.
 However, the trend started to accelerate significantly with the introduction of the iPhone and mobile banking and payment applications that made it easier to manage money and conduct cashless transactions.
 So, up to this point, there have been at least two meaningful inflection points that seem to have hastened the decline in cash usage.
 Now it seems as though we have another, and perhaps the most significant, accelerator: a global pandemic. ”

 I tend to agree with Mr. Franco when he says that the pandemic is an accelerator the likes we have not seen before.
 Many people are trying to pay with contactless cards or using a universal wallet like Apple Pay or Google Pay to avoid touching cash and the POS terminal.
-Add that to the aforementioned issue of stores encouraging electronic payments over cash, and it is evident that cash is being marginalized during the pandemic.
+Add that to the aforementioned issue of stores encouraging electronic payments, and it is evident that cash is being marginalized during the pandemic.

 Will cash rebound when COVID-19 is behind us?
 Honestly, it is hard to say.
 If I were a betting man, I would say that some of the people forced to use cards will stick with card and some people will go back to their old cash habits.
 The actual size of these two groups is anyone’s guess.